EU prepares to send petrol cars to the scrap heap - RFI

 Brussels (AFP)

-Europe's existing emissions limit of less than 95 grams of CO2 per kilometre was to have been reduced by 37.5 percent in 2030.
+"We see that people want these developments, there's been a huge increase in the number of signing up for electric vehicles," she said, arguing that the US market has tripled over the past year.

-Exact figures are still under discussion, but Brussels is now expected to seek a 60 percent reduction by 2030 and a 100 percent reduction just five years later in 2035.
+Motorised road transport is Europeans' most common way of getting about, but it represents 15 percent of the bloc's greenhouse emissions and Brussels aims to be carbon-neutral by 2050.

-The economic damage the coronavirus pandemic has damaged the road vehicle market as a whole, but electric cars have been an exception, with growth accelerating.
+Economic fallout from the coronavirus pandemic has hit the road vehicle market hard, but electric cars have been an exception, with growth accelerating.

-Battery-powered cars represented eight percent of new registrations in western Europe in the first five months of this year, with 356,000 new vehicles.
+Battery-powered cars represented eight percent of new registrations in western Europe in the first five months of this year, with 356,000 new vehicles, more than in all of 2019.

 - 'Go to the wall' -